 4. New evidence

-Should a student decide during the year or at the close of the year to terminate enrollment at Maryville College, effective November 1, 2011, the withdrawal procedure is as follows:
+Should a student decide during the year or at the close of the year to terminate enrollment at Maryville College, the withdrawal procedure is as follows:

-1. Report to the Student Affairs Office, Bartlett Hall, Room 327 and obtain a Student Withdrawal Form.
+1. Report to the Office of Student Affairs, Bartlett Hall, Room 327 and obtain a Student Withdrawal Form.

 2. Have form signed by each area listed on the Student Withdrawal Form.

 3. Take the completed Withdrawal Form to the Business Office, Fayerweather Hall.

 Students are responsible for any balances due after the withdrawal is processed.
-A student is responsible for any costs incurred by the College, including collection and litigation costs.
+Students are responsible for any costs incurred by the College, including collection and litigation costs.
 Refunds, when appropriate, will be processed as promptly as possible.
 Students who do not follow official withdrawal procedures may forfeit their deposit.

 Withdrawal from the College, voluntarily or involuntarily, requires resident students to abide by the official check-out procedures.
 Failure to do this will result in an “improper check-out fee.”
 Resident students should vacate the room and leave campus within a twenty-four hour period.